 Our Children's Diabetes Program is part of the Vanderbilt Eskind Diabetes Clinic.
-We provide diabetes care to more than 2,500 children with diabetes from Tennessee and nine surrounding states.
+We care for more than 2,500 children with diabetes from Tennessee and nine surrounding states.

 Diabetes is one word that describes many different diseases.
 In all of these diseases, the body is unable to make or use the hormone insulin to control blood sugar.
 We follow patients with all types of diabetes.

-Our Eskind Diabetes Clinic team has a large team to help you and your child manage diabetes.
-These dedicated health care providers include medical doctors, nurses and nurse practitioners, as well as social workers, dietitians, and specialists in child life.
+Our Eskind Diabetes Clinic team is dedicated to helping you and your child manage diabetes.
+Our health care providers include medical doctors, nurses and nurse practitioners, as well as social workers, dietitians, and specialists in child life.

 Vanderbilt diabetes' experts are working to find a cure.
 Our diabetes research programs include finding better ways to manage diabetes, understanding what causes diabetes and how to prevent or cure it, and conducting clinical trials to test new therapies.